Kobe Bryant Memorial: Everything We Know

 "We don’t have that date finalized but we’ve been talking every day to the Lakers, and most importantly, to [Bryant’s widow, Vanessa] as well," he continued.
 "I think one message that I would say is this is not just about a man who was a basketball player, this is about a father, this is about a leader, this is about a filmmaker, this is about an artist, this is about somebody who was so much more than just how he was on the court."

-While the Staples Center seems like an obvious choice to hold the memorial -- Bryant's 20-season Lakers career was spent there -- TMZ speculated that the 20,000-person venue may be too small.

-According to the outlet, both the L.A.
-Coliseum, which holds nearly 80,000 people, and the Rose Bowl, which holds more than 90,000 people, have been floated as alternate venue options.
+TMZ reported at the time that both the L.A.
+Coliseum, which holds nearly 80,000 people, and the Rose Bowl, which holds more than 90,000 people, had been floated as alternate venue options to Staples -- which only holds 20,000 -- but ultimately, it seems it was most important to pay tribute to Bryant's life and career on his home court.

 RELATED CONTENT: